andylacroce/gandalf-chatbot/README.md

 - Chat powered by OpenAI's ChatGPT
 - Built with Next.js & React
 - TypeScript throughout
-- Rate limiting for API protection
+- **Robust rate limiting for API protection**
 - Comprehensive Jest test suite
 - Responsive, accessible design
 - Downloadable chat transcripts
 - Logging to Vercel Blob or local file system
-- **Internal API endpoints secured in production**
+- **All internal API endpoints are public by default**

-## Internal API Security
+## API Rate Limiting

-All internal API endpoints (`audio`, `delete-audio`, `health`, `log-message`, `transcript`, `chat`) require the `x-internal-api-secret` header in production for security.
-In local development (`NODE_ENV !== "production"`), these endpoints are accessible without the secret header for easier testing and development.

-- In production: requests must include the `x-internal-api-secret` header matching the `INTERNAL_API_SECRET` environment variable.
+All API endpoints are protected by a rate limiter middleware:

+- **Limits each IP to 100 requests per 15 minutes** (configurable)
+- Responds with HTTP 429 and logs the event if the limit is exceeded
-- In development: the header is not required; all requests are allowed.
+- Sets the following headers on all responses:
+  - `X-RateLimit-Limit`: Maximum requests allowed per window
+  - `X-RateLimit-Remaining`: Requests remaining in the current window
+  - `X-RateLimit-Reset`: Unix timestamp (seconds) when the window resets
+  - `Retry-After`: (on 429) Seconds until the next allowed request

 ## Setup